Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are generally well-constructed.
-The informed clues are solid, the misinformed clues could be slightly more ambiguous, and the fake clues effectively mislead.
-The difficulty is appropriate.
+The clues are well-crafted, with strong informed clues, effective misdirection, and a good level of ambiguity in the misinformed clues.

 ---